Love at First Sight (Kylie Minogue song): Accolades and recognition

-In 2003, "Love at First Sight" was nominated for a Grammy Award for Best Dance Recording.
+In 2003, "Love at First Sight" was nominated for a Grammy Award for Best Dance Recording at the 45th Annual Grammy Awards.
 This became Minogue's first Grammy nomination and was consecutively nominated in the same category for "Come into My World", which she won in 2004, "Slow" in 2005 and "I Believe in You" in 2006.
 Minogue attended the Grammy Awards opening at Staples Centre in Los Angeles on 8 February that year, her only appearance there.
-Minogue lost to "Days Go By" by "Dirty Vegas, respectively.
-In 2003, "Love at First Sight" and "In Your Eyes" was nominated at the Ivor Novello Awards for "Most Performed Work", but lost to "Just a Little" by Liberty X, respectively.
-In 2009, Pitchfork ranked the song at number 208 in their list of "The Top 500 Tracks of the 2000s".
+Minogue lost to "Days Go By" by Dirty Vegas.
+In 2003, "Love at First Sight" and "In Your Eyes" was nominated at the Ivor Novello Awards for "Most Performed Work", but lost to "Just a Little" by Liberty X. In 2009, Pitchfork ranked the song at number 208 in their list of "The Top 500 Tracks of the 2000s".
 In 2012, Jason Lipshutz from Billboard listed "Love at First Sight" at six on their "Kylie Minogue Primer: The Top 10 Past Hits You Need to Know", stating "Love at First Sight a dance song that's so self-assured that it completely powers down 70 seconds in, lets Minogue's voice float in the ether for two lines, then triumphantly returns, slaking the thirst of its hungry listener."

 Chart performance

 "Love at First Sight" debuted and peaked at number two on the UK Singles Chart, being stalled from the top spot by Elvis Presley and JXL's remix of "A Little Less Conversation".
-The single was certified Silver by the British Phonographic Industry (BPI) for shipments of 200,000 units.
-In Australia, the single peaked at number three on the ARIA Charts.
-It stayed in the charts for eight weeks and achieved a Platinum certification by the Australian Recording Industry Association (ARIA) for shipments of 70,000 units.
-In New Zealand, the single debuted at number 45 on the Official New Zealand Music Chart and ultimately peaked at number nine.
-It stayed in the charts for 18 weeks and was certified Gold by the Recorded Music NZ (RMNZ) for shipments of 7,500 units.
+The single was certified gold by the British Phonographic Industry (BPI) for sales and streams of 400,000 units.
+In Australia, the single peaked at number three on the ARIA Singles Chart.
+It stayed in the charts for eight weeks and achieved a platinum certification by the Australian Recording Industry Association (ARIA) for shipments of 70,000 units.
+In New Zealand, the single debuted at number 45 on the RIANZ Singles Chart and ultimately peaked at number nine.
+It stayed in the charts for 18 weeks and was certified gold by the Recording Industry Association of New Zealand (RIANZ) for sales of 7,500 units.
 In the United States, "Love at First Sight" peaked at number 23 on the Billboard Hot 100, which became her third highest-charting single behind her 1988 single "The Loco-Motion" (number three) and her 2001 single "Can't Get You Out of My Head" (number seven).
-The single also peaked at number one on the Dance Club Songs chart and number ten on the Mainstream Top 40 chart.
+The single also peaked at number one on the Dance Club Play chart and number ten on the Mainstream Top 40 chart.
 In Canada, the single peaked at number five, and has sold more than 134,000 units, becoming Minogue's second best-selling single in that country according to Nielsen SoundScan.